spekulatius/PHPScraper/websites/examples/parse-csv-json-and-xml-files.md

 $csv = $web->parseCsv($csvString);
 ```

-This can be useful when chaining steps or accessing embedded elements such as schema-data.
+This can be useful when chaining steps or accessing embedded elements such as schema data.

 ## Fetching and Parsing of CSV/XML/JSON URLs